JanneMattila/github-actions-demos/SolutionGroups/README.md

 Both workflows will **fail** if:
 1. The application's `.md` configuration file is not found

+Both workflows will **succeed** with informational messages if:
-2. "Trigger dependent workflows" is enabled but the app has no dependencies defined
+1. "Trigger dependent workflows" is enabled but the app has no dependencies defined (this is normal for leaf nodes in the dependency tree)

-This ensures that configuration issues are caught early.
+This ensures that configuration issues are caught early while allowing flexibility in workflow triggering.

 ## Best Practices